Saikumar258025/Global-Government-Budget-Analytics-Dashboard/README.md

 The Global Government Budget Analytics Dashboard is an interactive Power BI dashboard designed to analyze government budget allocation across multiple countries from 2021 to 2026.

-The dashboard helps users understand how different governments distribute their budgets among major sectors such as:
+The dashboard helps users understand how different governments distribute their budgets among major sectors such as:.
-🛡 Defense
+🛡 Defense.
-🎓 Education
+🎓 Education.
-🏥 Health
+🏥 Health.
-🏗 Infrastructure
+🏗 Infrastructure.
-🤝 Social Welfare
+🤝 Social Welfare.
-🌾 Agriculture
+🌾 Agriculture.

 Using interactive filters, maps, KPIs, and visualizations, decision-makers can compare countries, analyze spending trends, and identify budget priorities